Vinay0708/No-of-bits-require-to-represent-in-binary/README.md

     printf("Please provide a number:\n");
     scanf("%d",&n);
     k=(log(n)/log(2));
-    printf("The number of bits reqire to represent in binaary are:%d",k+1);
+    printf("The number of bits reqire to represent in binary are:%d",k+1);
     return 0;
 }